forestgrape/coronavirus/index.md

 ## Updates
 ### Recent Topics Added
+- 24.11.: [Interferon Treatment](6_prevention_and_treatment/interferon.md): Early interferon treatment helps to reduce the viral load and prevents in more than half of the cases severe disease.
+Early interferon alpha treatment shows the best results with a mortality reduction above 75%.
+Topical administration to the respiratory tract (spray or nebulized) shows benefits even in mid to advanced disease stages.
+Systemically applied interferons (especially IFN beta) on the other hand yield adverse outcomes when applied late. => 1) Topical IFN alpha is recommended to treat SARS-CoV-2 infection and treatment should start as early as possible.
+2) Systemic or topical IFNs are recommended as prophylaxis for risk groups upon exposure or at high incidence rates of severe Covid.

 - 12.11.: [Respiratory Tract Microbiota with a focus on Virobiota](5_epidemiological/virome.md) and some notes [PCR diagnosis](3_medical/pcr_diagnosis.md).
 - 12.11.: Split up the spread analyses chapter into
   - [Spread Analyses regarding Transmission Environments](./5_epidemiological/spread_analyses.md)